CMBRDB/libcmbrcc/README.md

 ```

 ## Contributing
 To contribute fork the repo, do your changes and submit a PR.
+Make sure that your PR passes `make check`.
 View issues tagged with "good first issue" for stuff to-do.
 If your PR tries to tackle with performance, please include a simple benchmark/profile, showing your results.

 ## Documentation
 The documentation (WIP/Unfinished) is provided as a latex and [pdf](./docs/CMBR.pdf) file